This summary of age discrimination law in Finland has been prepared by Dittmar & Indrenius, the Ius Laboris member for Finland: www.dittmar.fi.

 What claims are most common and what are the trickiest issues for employers?

-Employers face difficult decisions especially in collective redundancies, in which the employer has to be cautious not to lay-off or terminate the employment contracts of only or mostly elder or junior employees unless there is justified reason for that.
-If the redundant employee claims that the employer has discriminated and it is found culpable, the employer is obliged to present counter-evidence.
+Employers face difficult decisions especially in collective redundancies, in which the employer has to be cautious not to lay-off or terminate the employment contracts of only or mostly elder or junior employees unless there is justified reason.
+If the redundant employee claims that the employer has discriminated against him or her, and it is found culpable, the employer is obliged to present counter-evidence.
 The burden of proof remains with the employer.

 In some cases the offering of early retirement buyouts may trigger the discrimination claims.
 This should be noted in restructuring of the company or in other similar situations, when there is a need for collective redundancies.